-As a matter of fact, the Meteosat-8 High Power Amplifier basic for the HRIT and LRIT services failed in orbit.
-Therefore the data to be disseminated (both images and DCP/MDD data) are currently transmitted by means of commercial satellites using the Digital Video Broadcast (DVB) system.
+As a matter of fact, one Meteosat-8 Solid State Power Amplifier basic for the HRIT and LRIT services failed in orbit.
+After that failure, the data to be disseminated (both images and DCP/MDD data) are been transmitted by means of commercial satellites using the Digital Video Broadcast (DVB) system.
 This is called EUMETCast service.
+This service has been baselined for the full duration of the MSG mission, in parallel the Power Amplifiers have been modified on MSG-2/3/4, ensuring the capability of the direct dissemination on board.
+The LRIT dissemination will be activated starting from Meteosat-9, although EUMETCast will remain the primary dissemination mean.
 There are two types of user terminals:

-- Ku-band terminals (11.096 GHz) served by the HotBird satellites managed by EUTELSAT, optimally covering Europe; antenna diameter 85-180 cm; polarisation linear; rate 27.5 M symbols/s; - C-band terminals (3.727 GHz) served by the Atlantic Bird satellites managed by EUTELSAT, covering also Africa, Eastern North/Central America and Western Asia; antenna diameter 2.4-3.7 m; polarisation left-hand circular; rate 5.96 M symbols/s.
+• Ku-band terminals (10853.44 MHz) served by HotBird-6 managed by EUTELSAT, optimally covering Europe; antenna diameter 85-180 cm; polarisation linear;

+• C-band terminals served by Atlantic Bird-3 at 3731.757 MHz managed by EUTELSAT and NSS-806 at 3803 MHz managed by New Skies Satellites, together covering also Africa, Eastern North/Central America and Western Asia; antenna diameter 2.4-3.7 m; polarisation left-hand circular.